 Honestly, the more sensible reason they didn't fire on it is because if they blew it up, they would never be able to confirm whether or not the plans were there, and that was the mission—to secure the plans.

 They do show that they have droid detectors in the Cantina, but aside from that, when your commanding officer tells you not to fire, you obey them.
 As for why he told them not to fire, who knows.
-Maybe he has to right a report on each firing incident and didn't want to do the paperwork.
+Maybe he has to write a report on each firing incident and didn't want to do the paperwork.
 Not even being sarcastic, considering that the series seems to have a great deal of bureaucracy involved in every decision made (or not made).

 Why didn't the rebel ships fly directly to Death Star's power plant instead of flying through that long trench to reach it?